Discounts and Exemptions

 - Severe Disablement Allowance

-- the highest or middle rate care component of Disability Living Allowance
+- The highest or middle-rate care component of Disability Living Allowance (DLA)

-- an increase in the rate of disablement pension for constant attendance
+- An increase in Disablement Pension for constant attendance

-- a disability element of working tax credit
+- The disability element of Working Tax Credit

-- an unemployability supplement Constant Attendance Allowance payable under the industrial injuries or war pensions schemes
+- Constant Attendance Allowance payable under the Industrial Injuries or War Pensions schemes

 - Income Support which includes a disability premium because of incapacity for work